ksheersagaragrawal/ksheersagaragrawal.github.io/_news/announcement_8.md

 related_posts: false
 ---

 I'm excited to announce my role as a Software Development Intern at Amazon Go.
-During my time from May to July 2023, under the mentorship of Rohit Sharma, I worked on the Store Monitoring Squad in the Inventory Health Management Team.
+During my time from May to July 2023, under the mentorship of Rohit Sharma, I worked with the IHM-SAT Store Monitoring Team in the Inventory Health Management Org.
 My focus was on the IhmWatchtowerTools, migrating and optimizing this store monitoring service to a serverless architecture using AWS Lambdas, resulting in significant performance improvements.

 Key contributions included:
 - Working with Java, TypeScript, Spring Boot, AWS CDK, AWS Cloud Watch, AWS Lambdas, and other Amazon internal tools.